CLUTTERFREE LIFE TRANSITIONS

 And ask yourself questions, such as:

 - What are you hoping to gain from the change?

 - Are there any activities you enjoy doing but neglected for years?

 - Which interests do you have that you would love to invest more time and energy in?

 - Which dreams have you been unable to pursue so far?

 - What do you like about your current life?
 What do you hate about it?

 Sometimes we need time to process the change challenge.
 That’s especially the case if we experience an unexpected or unwanted change.
 Only you can know/feel when it’s time to move on.

 However, starting to play around with some potential scenarios will ‘loosen the knots’ in your heart and mind.
 Give it a try.

-No matter how confident or sceptical you feel about the new goal/vision you come up with, begin to ‘use’ it whenever you have to make a decision about an aspect of your future life.
+No matter how confident or skeptical you feel about the new vision you come up with, begin to ‘use’ it whenever you have to make a decision about an aspect of your future life.